turingschool/curriculum/source/projects/contact_manager.markdown

 Run the tests again, and finally they pass!

-If you go to the [/people/1](http://localhost:8080/people/1) page and click to create a new phone number, you'll see that we are exposing the field for the person id to the user.
+If you go to the [/people/1](http://localhost:3000/people/1) page and click to create a new phone number, you'll see that we are exposing the field for the person id to the user.
 That's unnecessary.

 Open up the `app/views/phone_numbers/_form.html.erb` file and change the `number_field` to be a `hidden_field`.
 Go ahead and delete the label for the person id as well.

 All your tests are passing, so this is a good time to commit your changes.

-{% terminal %}
-$ git commit -m "Fix create phone number workflow"
-{% endterminal %}

 #### Workflow for Editing Phone Numbers